raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-Add the finishing touches.
-Get the Main Panda to introduce the panda for each Green Goal by annoncuing their **Backdrop** title.
+Now add the finishing touches.
+Get the **Main Panda** sprite to introduce the panda for each Green Goal by announcing each Green Goal's **Backdrop** title.
 And add some waiting time to let the Green Goal pandas explain their goals.

 --- task ---
+Add a `say backdrop name`{:class="block3looks"} and a `wait`{:class="block3control"} block:

 ![image of the main Panda sprite](images/mainpanda-sprite.png)